🕐 5 minutes

-The FreeBSD installer is in text mode, but it is very easy to make.
+The FreeBSD installer is in text mode, but it is easy to do.

 We just select “Install” on the first screen.

-In the first step, we go out the keyboard language.
-In our case, we choose the German layout.
+In the first step, we choose the language of the keyboard.
+In our case, we pick the German layout.

-Here we can now see the system rights that should be.
-We request "lib32" here if we want to lose a 32-bit-program.
-We can know "ports" if we want to build it ourselves and "src" if we want to build the kernel ourselves.
+Here, we can select optional system components.
+We select “lib32” here if we want to run a 32-bit program.
+We can select “ports” if we want to build packages locally and “src” if we want to build our own kernel.

-Next, we can know how to partition the hard drive.
-We can partition it by hand or we can let the installer partition our hard drive automatically with UFS or ZFS.
-In our case, we have UFS from, as I have little experience with ZFS.
+Next, the installer wants to know how we want to partition the disk.
+We can partition it manually, or we can let the installer automatically partition our disk using UFS or ZFS.
+In our case, we select UFS because I don’t have any experience with ZFS.

-In this step, we have to choose whether we want to take the entire hard drive or a specific partition to install.
+In this step, we have to decide if we want to use the whole disk or a specific partition for the installation.

-Now we can see the partition scheme.
-If you have an UEFi system, choose GPT-run MBR.
+Now we can select the partition scheme.
+If we have a UEFI system, we choose GPT-run MBR.

-The installer shows you a suggestion on how it sees the hard drive partitioned.
-At this point, you can still follow up with the editor
+The installer will show us a suggestion on how to partition the hard drive.
+At this point, we can still edit with the editor.

-At this point, we will change those responsible and start the installation process.
+At this point, we can confirm the selection and start the installation process.

-Next, we select our network card, either WLAN or LAN.
+Next, we select our network card, either WI-FI or LAN.

-Stateless Address Autoconfiguration (SLAAC) is a method for stateless and automatic configuration of IPv6 addresses on a network interface.
-With “stateless” or “stateless” it is meant that the respective IPv6 address is not assigned and stored centrally.
-Accordingly, the host generates its own IPv6 address with the aid of additional information.
-SLAAC is the further development of procedures for classic IP auto-configuration under IP4.
-In contrast to IPv4, IPv6 routers play an active role in this.
-We choose.
+Stateless Address Autoconfiguration (SLAAC) is a method of stateless and automatic configuration of IPv6 addresses on a network interface.
+By “stateless” or “stateless” is meant that the respective IPv6 address not centrally assigned and stored.
+Accordingly, the host generates its own IPv6 address with additional information.
+SLAAC is the further development of the procedures for classic IP autoconfiguration under IPv4.
+Unlike IPv4, IPv6 routers play an active role in this process.

 We now see the configuration and confirm it.

-Here we can see if the date is set correctly.
+Here we can see if the date set correctly.

-Here we can see whether the time is set correctly.
+Here we can see whether the time set correctly.

-At this point, we can choose which services are started when it starts.
+At this point, we can select which services will be started when the computer starts.
 We select the following services:

 - sshd: we can access our PC via SSH.

-- nptdate: the system and network time are synchronized at start-up
+- nptdate: the system and network time synchronized at start-up

-- ntpd: the system and network time are synchronized
+- ntpd: the system and network time synchronized

-We can now set a few security settings.
-Here we will set the following options:
+We can now make some security settings.
+Here, we will set the following options:

-- clear_tmp: the temp directory is deleted when the system starts.
+- clear_tmp: the temp directory deleted when the system starts.

 - disable_sendmail: sendmail is deactivated.

-Now we are asked if we want to add more users.
+Now we will be asked if we want to add more users.

-When asked “Invite USER in other groups?”
-We will add our newly created user to the following groups: wheel operator dialer video
+When we are asked “Invite USER in other groups?”
+We will add our newly created user to the following groups: wheel operator dialer video.

 - wheel: allows root to be passed with the su command